Sarah Quinley, PG Dip., Dpsych, (MBACP)

 As a qualified therapist with a Doctorate in Counselling and Psychotherapy, I confidently support adults, couples, and young people presenting a range of issues through teletherapy.
 I draw from many schools of thought to tailor my approach to what you're needing.
 I offer a warm, authentic, and compassionate therapeutic relationship, meeting you wherever you are, person to person.
 With the ultimate goal of facilitating a return to balance and alignment, I partner with you to pattern new, healthier ways of moving through the world and being in relationship with self and others.

 I have worked in a general way and I have specialised in trauma and addiction.
 Some of my other specialties are working with issues around anxiety, depression, self-esteem/self-confidence, relationship issues, suicidal thoughts, anger management, loss/bereavement, abuse (emotional, physical, sexual), and work and academic-related stress.
 I work with addressing the symptoms of the issue as well as developing insight into what underlies the presenting problems.
-I also offer ad hoc sessions through my 'Place to Talk' service.
 Please visit my website for more information about the services I provide.

 During our time together, you can develop more self-understanding and self-acceptance.
 You can gain clarity about what you want in life, rather than what you think you’re supposed to want.
 You can grow a deeper, more genuine connection to yourself and others.
 You can form healthier thought patterns and identify habits and practices that support you in your growth.
 You can gradually let go of guilt and shame.
 You can learn to trust your inner wisdom and own your truth.
-You can find more presence and meaning in life, feel more joy, and experience more fulfillment.
+You can find more presence and meaning in life, and experience more openness to possibility.

 Training, qualifications & experience